Bose (brand): Production facilities

 Bose's products are manufactured in the United States, Mexico, China, and Malaysia.
-The company's factories in the United States are located in Framingham, Massachusetts (also the site of the company headquarters), Westborough, Massachusetts and Stow, Massachusetts.
-In early 2021, Bose Corporation notified the Town of Stow of intention to vacate the 81.5 acre Stow campus after 18 years at the site, moving nearly 1500 employees to the Framingham headquarters.
+The company's factories in the U.S. are located in Framingham, Massachusetts (also the site of the company headquarters), Westborough, Massachusetts and Stow, Massachusetts.
+In early 2021, Bose Corporation notified the Town of Stow of the intention to vacate the 81.5 acre Stow campus after 18 years at the site, moving nearly 1,500 employees to the Framingham headquarters.
 The Bose factories in Mexico are located in Tijuana and San Luis Río Colorado.
 The Malaysian Bose factory is located in Batu Kawan and is the company's Asia-Pacific and Middle East distribution hub.
-In 2015, two facilities in Columbia, South Carolina, US and Carrickmacross, Ireland, were closed (with the loss of 300 and 140 jobs, respectively) as part of a "global streamlining of Bose's supply chain.
-Bose used the Columbia facility, which opened in 1993, for distribution and repair, sub-manufacturing and regional manufacturing, and final assembly for some headsets.
+In 2015, two facilities in Columbia, South Carolina, US and Carrickmacross, Ireland, were closed (with the loss of 300 and 140 jobs, respectively) as part of a global streamlining of Bose's supply chain.
+Bose used the Columbia facility, which opened in 1996, for distribution and repair, sub-manufacturing and regional manufacturing, and final assembly for some headsets.
 The Carrickmacross factory began operations in 1978 and did the final assembly for some home theater systems, Wave radios, and other regional manufacturing.
-The operation of the San Luis and Batu Kawan factories were taken over by contract manufacturer Flex in 2016 and continued to produce Bose products.
+The operation of the San Luis and Batu Kawan factories, which were opened in 1990 and 2013, respectively, were taken over by contract manufacturer Flex in 2016 and continued to produce Bose products.